NKU-MobFly-Robotics/LRAE/README.md

 Therefore, you need first to define the exploration boundary for the robot according to the scene, then set the parameters of `globalMapData` according to the exploration boundary to ensure that the range of the exploration boundary is within the range of `globalMapData`.

 **Please follow the following steps:**
-1. Let the robot's initial position be the coordinate origin, the robot's orientation be the positive direction of the x-axis, and the y-axis follows the right-hand coordinate system, the range of the exploration boundary in this coordinate system should be within the range of `globalMapData` determined by the four parameters `map_w`, `map_h`, `mapinitox`, and `mapinitoy` in node “exploration_map_merge”.
+Let the robot's initial position be the coordinate origin, the robot's orientation be the positive direction of the x-axis, and the y-axis follows the right-hand coordinate system, the range of the exploration boundary in this coordinate system should be within the range of `globalMapData` determined by the four parameters `map_w`, `map_h`, `mapinitox`, and `mapinitoy` in node “exploration_map_merge”:
-2. Add the following parameters to node “Traversibility_mapping”：
+1. Add the following parameters to node “Traversibility_mapping”：
 ```xml
 ​<param name="use_ex_range" value="true"/>
 <param name="ex_robot_back" value="-10.0"/>